The jazz talent of tomorrow is right on your doorstep and could be visiting your school soon!

 When are they taking place?

 Performances will be available to book for Thursday mornings across the academic year, from the 13th of January.
-The concert will need to be scheduled to finish by 11:30am at the latest.
+The concert will need to be scheduled to finish by 11:30 at the very latest.
+The ideal arrival time for set-up is between 09:00 and 09:30.

 What does a school need in order to host a performance?

-- if possible, a decent working and tuned piano (or digital equivalent), drum kit and music stands;
+- A decent working and tuned piano (or weighted keyboard), drum kit and 19 music stands.